• Link to Facebook

 Most brands will write the same types of blog posts — comparisons, listicles, how-tos — answering a specific question.
 In order to spark some additional interest and create content that is more likely to get readers interested, you need to think differently.

 Your basic task is the same: you are covering a certain range of topics that align with your brand and that would be of interest to your readers.
-However, you want to make them funnier, more experiential, experimental, show them from a different angle, etc.
+To ensure these creative articles retain authenticity and sound human even if AI-assisted, try using an AI Humanizer to refine tone and style naturally.

 You don’t have to do any specific keyword research here, as you are not trying to rank for a popular term.